smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 ## Overview

-My interface connects to a computer with a micro-USB connector.
+The interface connects to a computer with the Teensy's micro-USB connector.
 To the computer it looks like a USB sound card and two serial ports.
 The first serial port is connected to the radio and can be used for CAT control or programming.
 The blue and green "TX" and "RX" LEDs light up whenever a byte is sent or received.